daos-stack/daos/docs/release/support_matrix_v2_0.md

 * DAOS pools in a DAOS system:          100
 * DAOS containers in a DAOS pool:       100
 * DAOS objects in a DAOS container:     6 billion (in mdtest benchmarks)
-* Application tasks accessing a DAOS container: 4608 This test coverage will be expanded in subsequent DAOS releases.
+* Application tasks accessing a DAOS container: 3072 (using verbs) This test coverage will be expanded in subsequent DAOS releases.